Termineric/My-VONE-6502/README.md

         * THE My-VONE-6502 Kernel
         * Direct Flascard reader/writer

-    *   VGA/HDMI output (The veraboard yes same as X16 this waiting on guy how make that board get back to me)
+    *   VGA/HDMI output (The veraboard.
+Yes same as X16.
+I am waiting on someone who can tell me how make that board to get back to me)

     * Rom-Card
         *   Basic (same thing close to commodore basic)
         *   Pascal (hey i'm delphi programmer)

     * Ram-Card
-      * Unkow
+      * Unkown

-    *   Like connect a commdore flopie drive (sim version or real)
+    *   Like connect a commdore floppy drive (sim version or real)
     *   Via Card plain I.O

 P.s.
 ===============================================================================
-  I writing this as i remember it me because there not bit left from "My First One" i build only what remember
+  I am writing this down from memory.
+It's because there's not much left from the "My First One" I build only what remember

-  Please please forgive for spelling errors I have dyslexia from when whass born.
+  Please forgive my spelling errors, I have dyslexia since I was born.

-  If can use any of my stuff is oke but drop me a E-mail or somthing
+  You can use any of my stuff, that's ok, but drop me a E-mail or something so I there's more people loving this.

 Handy resouces
 ===============================================================================
   retro.hansotten.nl/6502-sbc/elektuur-junior/elektor-junior-literature/junior-dutch/

   www.retro-lab.nl/?p=618